 - The Reveal of (a part of) Cinder's big plan in Mountain Glenn: drive a high-speed train down the underground tracks, detatching cars loaded with bombs to blow holes to the Grimm-infested surface, and finally ram through the sealed end of the tunnel, leading hordes of ferocious Grimm straight into Vale.
 Even worse than that is seeing Torchwick actually do it.
 You can see the horror and confusion on the faces of people who probably just assumed it was going to be another average day when suddenly Grimm started charging into the city.

 - For a tiny, cute-looking Elegant Gothic Lolita, Neo is pretty darn creepy.
 She completely and effortlessly Curbstomps Yang, all without losing the smile on her face or even making a sound.
 She gets a borderline Slasher Smile when preparing to deliver a fatal stab.
 Cute?
 Sure.
 The way her eyes flip colors every so often when she blinks?
 That is pure Uncanny Valley!

 - The sheer air of hopelessness in this episode is equal parts depressing and creepy.
-Team RWBY has been more or less unbeatable throughout the series up to this point, but Torchwick and Neo completely and utterly wipe the floor with them near-effortlessly in a matter of minutes.
+Team RWBY has been more or less unbeatable throughout the series up to this point, but here Torchwick's plan succeeds much earlier than he planned, and Neo completely and utterly wipes the floor with Yang.
 Then there's the chainsaw-wielding maniac with a deep raspy voice who, after getting nearly beaten by Weiss, suddenly grabs her face, slams her on the ground, and throws her in the air.
 Worse thing is, it cuts to the next scene right when he's seemingly about to cut her in half with his chainsaw.